Beliavsky/Fortran-tools-on-GitHub/README.md

 [jams_makefile](https://github.com/mcuntz/jams_makefile): provides a portable, versatile way of compiling Fortran, C, C++, and mixed projects, by mcuntz

-[matlab2fortran](https://github.com/ebranlard/matlab2fortran): performs some simple conversions from Matlab code to Fortran, by ebranlard

 [OpenAD](https://github.com/Augertron/OpenAD): tool for automatic differentiation (AD) of numerical computer programs

-[pyccel](https://github.com/pyccel/pyccel): Pyccel can be viewed as a Python-to-Fortran/C converter or a compiler for a Domain Specific Language with Python syntax

 [run-fortran](https://github.com/lycantropos/run-fortran): sorting Fortran files based on modules definitions and usages, by lycantropos